 The great benefit of using this method is that if nothing else is using the CPU, ClamAV using (clamscan) will maximize CPU usage.
 However, if another process with a higher priority requires CPU, then clamscan will scale down effectively to allow the other process to take priority.

-There are a few other options; however, the (nice) command is the best solution.
+However, there are a few other options; the (nice) command is the best solution.
 It will maximize CPU if free and scale down when other processors need it, effectively giving you the best combination of performance and safety.

 Comments and Conclusion

-You have learned how to install, update, and use ClamAV examples on your Ubuntu 20.04 distribution in the following tutorial.
-Overall, ClamAV is a great virus scanner.
+Overall, ClamAV is an excellent virus scanner.
 Is it the best?
-Well, that is up to a constant debate with other products rising and falling; however, ClamAV is always in the top 1 to 3 in most people’s books and is a solid effort to help protect your operating system and email and or web servers from viruses, malware and other threats.
+Well, that is up to a constant debate with other products rising and falling; however, ClamAV is always in the top 1 to 3 in most people’s books and is a solid effort to help protect your operating system and email and or web servers from viruses, malware, and other threats.

 Please note, as much as these types of antivirus software are available to use freely on your system, it should not give you the sense of protection as much as making sure your webserver or desktop is hardened with good procedures will most likely save you more than any software can.
-However, ClamAV is another tool in the arsenal to combat the ever-growing threat of cyber ransomware, malware, and more if you do the procedures in the first place.
+However, ClamAV is another tool in the arsenal to combat the ever-growing threat of cyber ransomware, malware, and more if you do the procedures first.

-For more information on using ClamAV, visiting the official documentation.
+For more information on using ClamAV, visit the official documentation.